 - Easy access to blade storage.

 There are two main styles: a retractable or folding utility knife.
-No matter the style, they fit easily in your pocket or tool belt for quick access, as you’ll need them often.
+No matter the style, they fit easily in your pocket or tool belt for quick access, as you will need them often.

 Utility Knives | |||||||